 And Bezos’ now-famous frugality was visible even in Amazon’s early days.
 When Amazon’s handful of early employees needed desks, he found a cheap solution — he hacked them together on his own, using a door as the desktop and four-by-fours as legs.
 “We happened to be across the street from a Home Depot,” said Nico Lovejoy, who was Amazon’s fifth employee. “[Bezos] looked at desks for sale and looked at doors for sale, and the doors were a lot cheaper, so he decided to buy a door and put some legs on it.”
 Bezos’s desk in the picture above is unnaturally long not because he wanted a lot of room to keep his stuff, but because it is really a door.

 Things sure have changed since then.
 What began as a scrappy young startup looking to save money on desks is now the second most valuable company in the world.
 Bezos himself is worth $166 billion, and has become the richest man in modern history.
-From building his own desks to having built the greatest e-commerce company in history, Bezos sure has come a long way.
+From selling books, to teaching the entire world how to sell on Amazon, Bezos sure has come a long way.